 The mixture of genetics and magic is very rarely a pretty one.
 Wild floes of magic pass through the womb, and every year some mutants are born.
 Entire communities can be mutated in a single day by wild outbreaks of unrestrained magical energies.
 For the most part, these are cosmetic but some can be dangerous to ‘baseline’ humanity.
 Some can also be highly beneficial, and lead to the jealousy and resentment in the baseline population.
 Almost all of them result in unpleasant side effects.
 Cancer, madness, radiation poisoning, and most commonly, a continued propensity towards mutation and epigenetic instability, that pushes the survivors and their offspring further from baseline humanity and society.

 What are the limits of teleportation?
 A few thousand feet?
 A few thousand miles?
 What about a few million or billion?
 What about lightyears and parsecs?
 Centuries ago, wizards and astronomers teamed up to find out these limits, and the result is several invasive species from Earth-like planets wrecking the local ecology.
-Over several generations this become normal ecology, but in the short-term this can devastate agriculture or human populations, and some super-predators stay inimically, unbelievably dangerous to even large communities of humans forever.
+Over generations this became part of normal ecology, but in the short-term this can devastate agriculture or human populations, and some super-predators stay inimically, unbelievably dangerous to even large communities of humans forever.

 And of course, that isn’t even accounting for the Greys.
 Just because magic works doesn’t mean advanced alien technology doesn’t.
 Incidentally, I would play the fuck out of middle ages x-com.

 Consciousness is a disease, not in the sense that it’s necessarily harmful (although it may well be) but in the sense that it is contagious.
 In the presence of large number of humans, and especially large numbers of psionics (another reason mutants are chased off), their consciousness can rub off on dogs, deer, livestock, and various natural predators, and spread within the species.
-Overnight, crows peck out the eyes of scarecrows and perch mockingly on their shoulders, herds of deer retreat into the deepest forests, schools of sea bass drag fishing boats down to the depthts.
-The stray dogs of the city for into bands and hunt children in the night.
+Overnight, crows peck out the eyes of scarecrows and perch mockingly on their shoulders, herds of deer retreat into the deepest forests, schools of sea bass drag fishing boats down to the depths.
+The stray dogs of the city form into bands and hunt children in the night.
 The wolves of the rural areas hunt men in broad daylight, while the pigs plot murder at their troughs.
 The phenomenon is so common in meerkats that most packs now practice pastoral insecticulture, and a few have discovered agriculture and formed early burrow-states.
 And that’s the say nothing of the primates…